drupol/not-a-number.io/content/posts/dev/2021-07-13-functional-programming-and-php-8.md

 especially if more functional programming features is going to added!

-More functional programming in PHP means a stricter typed code, a bump into reusability, lesser code to write, using better concepts, paradigms and design patterns.
+More functional programming in PHP means a stricter typed code, a bump into reusability, lesser code to write, better concepts, paradigms and design patterns where the foundations has been proved theoretically by mathematics.

 ## Conclusion